scintill/android_frameworks_opt_telephony_ril_ofono/README.md

 1. Implement missing features in oFono's `qmimodem` (e.g. voice calls)
 	1. At this point we may hit some serious walls in regards to reverse-engineering this stuff.
 If that's a showstopper, I hope the work can still be useful to someone who wants to run an open Android RIL on a platform oFono supports better.
 1. Port to another language?
 (Rust, go?
 I'm sticking to Java to lower my learning curve and workload for now.)

+# Usage
+1. Patch your Java framework (frameworks/opt/telephony/src/java/com/android/internal/telephony/RIL.java) to let you control where it tries to connect to `rild`
+	* I made a property for it, so I can change it like so: `adb shell setprop debug.scintill.rilsocket test \; su root killall com.android.phone` (change to empty string to unset)
+1. Build from CM12.1 checkout
+	* `mmm ~/Projects/qcril/android_hardware_ril_ofono`
+	* Might depend on the rest of android or at least RIL having been built before.

+# TODO
+* enable dexopt - see notes in Android.mk

+# License

+> ril_ofono is free software: you can redistribute it and/or modify
+> it under the terms of the GNU General Public License as published by
+> the Free Software Foundation, either version 3 of the License, or
+> (at your option) any later version.

+> ril_ofono is distributed in the hope that it will be useful,
+> but WITHOUT ANY WARRANTY; without even the implied warranty of
+> MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the
+> GNU General Public License for more details.

+> You should have received a copy of the GNU General Public License
+> along with ril_ofono.
+If not, see <http://www.gnu.org/licenses/>.